 - 1½ cups tepid water

-Strain the water and put the soft cashews in a high-speed blender or Nutribullet and add the 1½ cups tepid water.
-Whizz for 3 minutes whilst gradually increasing the speed to high until creamy-smooth.
+In a bowl, cover the raw cashews with boiling water.
+Let them soak for about 1 hour or until soft.
+Strain the water and put the softened cashews in a blender or Nutribullet and add the 1½ cups tepid water.
+Blend for a minute or so until creamy-smooth.

-For the 3-minute soak:
+For the 2-minute soak:

 Cashew cream is an interesting idea!
 My stomach can’t handle too much dairy, and I’m always looking for a good substitute.
 This sounds fantastic – I’ll be trying it.